 What’s the most popular thing in California other than a collection of celebrities in one place?
 To say this sign is iconic is an understatement.
 What started as an advertisement is now among the most recognizable landmarks in the world.

-The Hollywood Sign is an instantly recognizable cultural symbol and a beloved American monument sitting atop Mount Lee on the Hollywood hills.
+The Hollywood Sign is an instantly recognizable cultural symbol and a beloved American monument atop Mount Lee on the Hollywood hills.
 It was initially created as short-term advertising for a real estate development.
 However, as the sign gained more and more recognition, it was never taken down.

 This gigantic icon has been featured in several movies, music videos, and advertising.
 For this reason, imitations of it can be seen in many different parts of the world.